Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Extended JPM Framework for Compound Flooding

-At each point, the annual maximum flood depth CDF, $P_A(\eta_{\max})$, incorporates tropical and non-tropical storms, with storms arriving at the overall frequency $\lambda$.
-This CDF is obtained by summing (over all possible numbers of storms, $n$) the probability that each of the $n$ storms does not exceed a compound flood depth, $P(\eta_{\max})^n$, weighted by the Poisson probability of $n$ storms in an annual time interval $[0,T]$, i.e.,
+The extended JPM is formulated in terms of the probability distribution of annual maximum flood depth.
+At each point, the annual maximum flood depth CDF, $P_A(\eta_{\max})$, where the subscript `\emph{A}' denotes annual, combines tropical and non-tropical storms, with storms arriving at the overall frequency $\lambda$.
+This CDF is obtained by summing (over all possible numbers of storms, $n$) the probability that each of the $n$ storms does not exceed a compound flood depth, $P(\eta_{\max})^n$, weighted by the Poisson probability of $n$ storms in an annual time interval $[0,T]$:

+where $T$ is equal to 365 days when the units of $\lambda$ are 1/day.
+The corresponding quantile function provides the maximum flood depth, $\eta_{\max}$, associated with an AEP, $p_{\text{AEP}}$, i.e.,

+where $P_A^{-1}(\cdot)$ is the inverse of the compound flood depth annual non-exceedance probability function of Eq. (\ref{eq:pA}).
+The corresponding return period is $R_p = 1/p_{\text{AEP}}$.
+For a given AEP, evaluating Eq. (\ref{eq:Qp}) at each computational grid point yields the AEP flood-depth (or water-surface elevation) map.